clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 But Clojure's functional and data-oriented approach solves a lot of problems with implementing behavioral programs.
 For example, the canonical implementation on the JVM relies on serializing threads.
 With Clojure, we represent behavioral threads as data.
 This opens the door to a lot of nice tooling, such as program explorer GUIs and durable execution.

-I previously wrote an article expanding on this question here: https://thomascothran.tech/2024/10/a-new-paradigm/.  <br>
+I previously wrote an article expanding on this question [here:](https://thomascothran.tech/2024/10/a-new-paradigm/).  <br>

 ---